PoisotLab/ms_metaweb_perspectives/README.md

 can look for ecological informations in the output of network embeddings, which can further be refined into the selection of predictors for transfer learning.

-# The metaweb embeds both ecological hypotheses and practices
+# The metaweb merges ecological hypotheses and practices

-The goal of metaweb inference is to provide information about the interactions between species at a large spatial scale.
-But as @Herbert1965Dune rightfully pointed out, "[y]ou can't draw neat lines around planet-wide problems"; any inference of a metaweb at large scales must contend with several novel, and interwoven, families of problems.
-In this section, we list some of the most pressing research priorities (*i.e.* problems that can be addressed with subsequent data analysis or simulations), as well as issues related to the application of these methods at the science-policy interface.
+Metaweb inference seeks to provide information about the interactions between species at a large spatial scale, typically a scale large enough to be considered of biogeographic relevance (indeed, many of the examples covered in the introduction span areas larger than a country, some of them global).
+But as
+@Herbert1965Dune rightfully pointed out, "[y]ou can't draw neat lines around planet-wide problems"; any inference of a metaweb must therefore contend with several novel, interwoven, families of problems.
+In this section, we outline three that we think are particularly important, and can discuss how they may addressed with subsequent data analysis or simulations, and how they emerge in the specific context of using embeddings; some of these issues are related to the application of these methods at the science-policy interface.

 ## Identifying the properties of the network to embed

-If the initial metaweb is too narrow in scope, notably from a taxonomic point of view, the chances of finding another area with enough related species (through phylogenetic relatedness or similarity of functional traits) to make a reliable inference decreases; this would likely be indicated by large confidence intervals during estimation of the values in the low-rank space, meaning that the representation of the original graph is difficult to transfer to the new problem.
+If the initial metaweb is too narrow in scope, notably from a taxonomic point of view, the chances of finding another area with enough related species (through phylogenetic relatedness or similarity of functional traits) to make a reliable inference decreases.
+This is because transfer requires similarity (@fig:embedding).
+A diagnostic for the lack of similar species would likely be large confidence intervals during estimation of the values in the low-rank space.
+In other words, the representation of the original graph is difficult to transfer to the new problem.
 Alternatively, if the initial metaweb is too large (taxonomically), then the resulting embeddings would need to represent interactions between taxonomic groups that are not present in the new location.
 This would lead to a much higher variance in the starting dataset, and to under-dispersion in the target dataset, resulting in the potential under or over estimation of the strength of new predicted interactions.
+@Llewelyn2022Predicting provide compelling evidence for these situations by showing that, even at small spatial scales, the transfer of information about interactions becomes more challenging when areas rich with endemic species are considered.
 The lack of well documented metawebs is currently preventing the development of more concrete guidelines.
 The question of phylogenetic relatedness and distribution is notably relevant if the metaweb is assembled in an area with mostly endemic species (*e.g.* a system that has undergone recent radiation or that has remained in isolation for a long period of time might not have an analogous system with which to draw knowledge from), and as with every predictive algorithm, there is room for the application of our best ecological judgement.
 Because this problem relates to distribution of species in the geographic or phylogenetic space, it can certainly be approached through assessing the performance of embedding transfer in simulated starting/target species pools.

 ## Identifying the scope of the prediction to perform

-The area used to infer the new metaweb in determines the species pool that must be used to perform this embedding.
+The area for which we seek to predict the metaweb should determine the species pool on which the embedding is performed.
 Metawebs can be constructed by assigning interactions in a list of species within geographic boundaries.
-The upside of this approach is that information at the country level is likely to be required for biodiversity assessments, as countries set conservation goals at the national level [@Buxton2021Key], and as quantitative instruments are designed to work at these scales [@Turak2017Using]; specific strategies are often enacted at smaller scales, nested within a specific country [@Ray2021Biodiversity].
+The upside of this approach is that information relevant for the construction of this dataset is likely to exist, as countries usually set conservation goals at the national level [@Buxton2021Key], and as quantitative instruments are consequently designed to work at these scales [@Turak2017Using]; specific strategies are often enacted at smaller scales, nested within a specific country [@Ray2021Biodiversity].
 But there is no guarantee that these boundaries are meaningful.
-In fact, we do not have a satisfying answer to the question of "where does an ecological network stop?".
+In fact, we do not have a satisfying answer to the question of "where does an ecological network stop?", the answer to which would dictate the spatial span to embed/predict.
 Recent results by @Martins2022Global suggest that networks are shaped within eco-regions, with abrupt structural transitions from an eco-region to the next.
 Should this trend hold generally, this would provide an ecologically-relevant scale at which metawebs can be downscaled and predicted.
-Other solutions leverage network-area relationships to identify areas in which networks are structurally similar [see *e.g.*
+Other solutions could leverage network-area relationships to identify areas in which networks are structurally similar [see *e.g.* @Fortin2021Network;
-@Fortin2021Network; @Galiana2018Spatial; @Galiana2022Ecological], which requires
-ample pre-existing information about the network.
-This suggests that inferred metawebs should be further downscaled to allow for *a posteriori* analyses;
-@Llewelyn2022Predicting provide compelling evidence for the fact that when a place is rich in endemic species, even at smaller spatial scales, the transfer of information about interactions becomes more challenging, re-emphasizing the need to identify guidelines for when and where network predictions can be mapped.
+@Galiana2018Spatial; @Galiana2022Ecological].
+Both of these solutions requires ample pre-existing information about the network in space.
+Nevertheless, the inclusion of species for which we have data but that are not in the right spatial extent*may* improve the performance of approaches based on embedding and transfer, *if* they increase the similarity between the target and destination network.
+This proposal can specifically be evaluated by adding nodes to the network to embed, and evaluating the performance of predictive models [see *e.g.* @Llewelyn2022Predicting].

 ## Minding legacies shaping ecological datasets

-Operating under the context of national divisions, in large parts of the world, reflects nothing more than the legacy of settler colonialism, which drives a disparity in available ecological data.
-Applying any embedding to biased data does not debias them, but instead embeds these very same biases, propagating them to the machine learning models using embeddings to make predictions.
-Indeed, the use of ecological data itself is not an apolitical act [@Nost2021Political], as data infrastructures tend to be designed to answer questions within national boundaries (therefore placing contingencies on what is available to be embedded).
-Furthermore, their use often draws upon, and reinforces, territorial statecraft [see *e.g.* @Barrett2005Environment].
-As per
+In large parts of the world, geographic boundaries only reflect the legacy of settler colonialism, which drives global disparity in capacity to collect and publish ecological data.
+Applying any embedding to biased data does not debias them, but rather embeds these biases, propagating them to the models using embeddings to make predictions.
+Furthermore, the use of ecological data itself is not an apolitical act [@Nost2021Political]: data infrastructures tend to be designed to answer questions within national boundaries (therefore placing contingencies on what is available to be embedded), their use often drawing upon, and reinforcing, territorial statecraft [see *e.g.*
-@Machen2021Thinking, these biases are particularly important to consider when the output of "algorithmic thinking" (*i.e.* relying on machine learning to generate knowledge or as a substitute to human decision-making) can be re-purposed for governance (*e.g.* enacting conservation decisions on the basis of model prediction).
-As information on species interaction networks structure is increasingly leveraged as a tool to guide conservation actions [see *e.g.*
-@Eero2021Use; @Naman2022Food; @Stier2017Integrating], the need to appraise and
-correct biases that are unwittingly propagated to algorithms when embedded from the original data is paramount.
-These considerations are even more urgent in the specific context of biodiversity data, as long-term colonial legacies still shape taxonomic composition to this day [@Lenzner2022Naturalized;
+@Barrett2005Environment].
+As per @Machen2021Thinking, these biases are particularly important to consider when knowledge generated algorithmically is used to supplement or replace human decision-making, especially for governance (*e.g.* enacting conservation decisions on the basis of model prediction).
+As information on networks is increasingly leveraged for conservation actions [see *e.g.* @Eero2021Use; @Naman2022Food; @Stier2017Integrating], the need to appraise and correct biases that are unwittingly propagated to algorithms when embedded from the original data is immense.
+These considerations are even more urgent in the specific context of biodiversity data.
+Long-term colonial legacies still shape taxonomic composition to this day [@Lenzner2022Naturalized;
-@Raja2022Colonialism], and where much shorter-term changes in taxonomic and genetic richness of wildlife emerged through environmental racism [@Schmidt2022Systemic].
+@Raja2022Colonialism], and much shorter-term changes in taxonomic and genetic richness of wildlife emerged through environmental racism [@Schmidt2022Systemic].
+These considerations mean that "the set of species found at a place" is not only a response to ecological processes, and therefore there may exist forcing on the interactions between these species.

-# Conclusion: metaweb prediction in context
+# Conclusion: metawebs, predictions, and people

-Predictive approaches, regardless of the scale at which they are deployed and the intent of their deployment, originate in the framework that contributed to the ongoing biodiversity crisis [@Adam2014Elephant] and reinforced environmental injustice [@Choudry2013Saving; @Dominguez2020Decolonising].
-The risk of embedding this legacy in our models is great, especially when the impact of this legacy on species pools is being increasingly documented.
-This problem can be addressed by re-framing the way we interact with models, especially in the context where these models are intended to support conservation actions.
-Particularly on territories that were traditionally stewarded by Indigenous people, these approaches should be replaced (or at least guided and framed) by Indigenous principles of land management [@Eichhorn2019Steps;
+Predictive approaches in ecology, regardless of the scale at which they are deployed and the intent of their deployment, originate in the framework that contributed to the ongoing biodiversity crisis [@Adam2014Elephant] and reinforced environmental injustice [@Choudry2013Saving;
+@Dominguez2020Decolonising].
+The risk of embedding this legacy in our models is real, especially when the impact of this legacy on species pools is being increasingly documented.
+This problem can be addressed by re-framing the way we interact with models, especially when models are intended to support conservation actions.
+Particularly on territories that were traditionally stewarded by Indigenous people, we must interrogate how predictive approaches and the biases that underpin them can be put to task in accompanying Indigenous principles of land management [@Eichhorn2019Steps; @Nokmaq2021Awakening].
+The discussion of "algorithm-in-the-loop" approaches that is now pervasive in the machine learning community provides examples of why this is important.
-@Nokmaq2021Awakening], as part of an "algorithm-in-the-loop" approach.
-Human-algorithm interactions are notoriously difficult and can yield adverse effect [@Green2019Disparate; @Stevenson2021Algorithmic], suggesting the need to systematically study them for the specific purpose of biodiversity governance, as well as to improve the algorithmic literacy of decision makers.
-As we see artificial intelligence/machine learning being increasingly mobilized to generate knowledge that is lacking for conservation decisions [*e.g.*
+Human-algorithm interactions are notoriously difficult and can yield adverse effect [@Green2019Disparate; @Stevenson2021Algorithmic], suggesting the need to systematically study them for the specific purpose of, here, biodiversity governance.
+Improving the algorithmic literacy of decision makers is part of the solution [*e.g.* @Lamba2019Deep; @MoseboFernandes2020Machine], as we can reasonably expect that model outputs will be increasingly used to drive policy decisions [@Weiskopf2022Increasing].
+Our discussion of these approaches need to go beyond the technical and statistical, and into the governance consequences they can have.
+To embed data also embeds historical and contemporary biases that acted on these data, both because they shaped the ecological processes generating them, and the global processes leading to their measurement and publication.
+For a domain as vast as species interaction networks, these biases exist at multiple scales along the way, and a challenge for prediction is not only to develop (or adopt) new quantitative tools, but to assess the behavior of these tools in the proper context.
-@Lamba2019Deep; @MoseboFernandes2020Machine] and drive policy decisions
-[@Weiskopf2022Increasing], our discussion of these tools need to go beyond the technical and statistical, and into the governance consequences they can have.

 **Acknowledgements:** We acknowledge that this study was conducted on land within the traditional unceded territory of the Saint Lawrence Iroquoian,